kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 const even = computed(() => (count.value % 2 === 0 ? 'even' : 'odd'));
 ```

-> What is the difference between ref, toRef and toRefs: https://stackoverflow.com/questions/66585688/what-is-the-difference-between-ref-toref-and-torefs
+> What is the difference between `ref`, `toRef` and `toRefs`:
 >
-> I was wondering why `toRef` exists since you can just do `const fooRef = ref(state.foo)`, but that creates a disconnected ref; any changes to it only update fooRef's dependencies.
-But using `toRef` keeps the original connection.
+> - The idea of using `ref` is to wrap a non-object variable inside a reactive object.
+> - `toRef` converts a single reactive object property to a ref that maintains its connection with the parent object: `const fooRef = toRef(state, 'foo')`.
+> - `toRefs` is a utility method used for destructing a reactive object and convert all its properties to ref: `toRefs(state)`.

 Adding deep reactivity to a large object can cost you a lot of performance, you can optimize the reactivity in your app by using `shallowRef`.
 Here reactivity is only triggered when the `value` of the `ref` itself is changed, but modifying any of the nested properties won’t trigger anything.